 Contemporary student accommodation within walking distance to Nottingham Trent University.

 Our student accommodation in Nottingham is perfect for those studying at The University of Nottingham, Nottingham Trent University, or Nottingham Language Academy.
-Wherever you are studying, our accommodation is the perfect place to call home during your stay in the city, with easy walking distances from some of the apartments locations, and great transport links no matter where you live and study in the city.
+Wherever you are studying, our Nottingham student accommodation is the perfect place to call home during your stay in the city, with easy walking distances from some of the apartments locations, and great transport links no matter where you live and study in the city.

 The University of Nottingham is situated a little out of the city centre, with Radford Mill the closest in distance.
 A regular bus service can be found from close to all of our student apartments.
 The University of Nottingham is a well regarded university, and is consistently ranked within the top 100 universities in the world.
-It is home to over 43,000 students from around the world, and is home to two overseas campuses in China and Malaysia.
+It is home to over 43,000 students from around the world, with two overseas campuses in China and Malaysia.
 It is an inspiring place to work and study.
-The Student’s Union provides a diverse selection of clubs, groups, societies and support networks for students from over 150 countries.
+The Students' Union provides a diverse selection of clubs, groups, societies and support networks for students from over 150 countries.
 It became the University of Nottingham in 1948, but was opened as a civil college as far back as 1881, yet it continues to modernise (an example of which is it being the home of the first new vet school to be opened in 50-years in the UK in 2006).
 The university has been rated as the top sports university in the country in 2019.

 Nottingham Trent University is within walking distance of both Bowman House and The Glasshouse, with all of our other student accommodation in Nottingham within easy reach via public transport.
 It is a popular university within the UK, and is home to over 26,000 students.
 In terms of student satisfaction it is regularly rated in the top 15 in university polls and is rated as gold for teaching.
 The Student’s Union has a 2,400-capacity venue with a £1 million worth of sound and lighting equipment, has three bars, a large sports hall and 30ft climbing wall, and a 100-station fitness suite.
 It truly is one of the best Student’s Union buildings in the entire country.
 Students have the option of over 160 clubs and societies, as well as providing an in-house radio station and online magazine.
 It has consistently performed as one of the top post-1992 universities and continues to invest in the development of the university and Student’s Union to improve the quality of life for all students.